cneud/dta_emb/README.md

 Instructions and supporting tools for training word embeddings for historical (ca. 1600 - 1900) German based on the texts of the [Deutsches Textarchiv](http://www.deutschestextarchiv.de/) using [fastText](https://github.com/facebookresearch/fastText).

-A compressed archive of the combined plain text, currently including *3,287* works, is provided [here](about:blank) so that you can directly proceed with model training.
-A pre-trained model can be obtained from [here](about:blank).
+A compressed archive of the combined plain text, currently including *3,287* works, is provided [here](https://drive.google.com/open?id=1p_EKA6zb8VtmOI0s7nj1uEMhOTsHT991) [351 MB] so that you can directly proceed with model training.
+A pre-trained model can be obtained from [here](https://drive.google.com/open?id=1MbOauFOhLGWud0OV9ACIYqTGTSnHqpD1) [1,43 GB].

 ### Linux
 1. Follow the instructions for [building fastText](https://github.com/facebookresearch/fastText#building-fasttext)